svillhauer/Biofouling_ROV/README.md

 ever worth reintroducing as a class with clearer evidence it's present at the site.)

-## Why multi-class, not a single "biofouling present" class

-All four organisms are trained as **real, separate classes** rather than collapsed into one generic "biofouling" label.
-Presence/absence still falls straight out of this for free — "is there biofouling on this wall" is just "did *any* class fire" — but you additionally get species identity, which matters here since two of these (Rugulopteryx and Asparagopsis) are specific invasive species the original project was built around distinguishing from each other.
-Collapsing to one class would throw that away for no benefit on the presence/absence question.

-The cost: each class needs its own labeled data before it's reliable, same as the original project's Rugulopteryx/Asparagopsis pair needed ~150-200 labeled images each before specificity was trustworthy.
-Expect the two brand-new species (2-3) to be noisy at first - that's normal, not a sign anything is wrong, and improves the same way it did before: more labels.

 ## Status as of setup

 - **Classes 0 and 1** (Rugulopteryx, Asparagopsis) start with the labeled